Financial Toxicity, Support Systems, and Resource Referrals

 - "Do you feel safe at home?"

-Safety matters.
 Not every household member is supportive.
-Domestic violence, coercion, financial exploitation, elder abuse, child care risk, or medication theft requires careful assessment and policy-based reporting or referral.
+Intimate-partner violence, coercion, financial exploitation, elder abuse, child-safety risk, or medication theft requires careful assessment and policy-based reporting or referral.

 Referrals as nursing interventions

-The RN should document the barrier, patient statement, referral placed, team notification, and follow-up plan.
-For urgent needs, such as inability to obtain antibiotics, lack of transportation for daily radiation, unsafe housing during profound immunosuppression, or no caregiver after a high-risk discharge, the nurse should escalate before the patient leaves.
+The RN documents the barrier, the patient's statement, the referral placed, team notification, and the follow-up plan.
+For urgent needs, such as inability to obtain antibiotics, no transportation for daily radiation, unsafe housing during profound immunosuppression, or no caregiver after a high-risk discharge, the nurse escalates before the patient leaves.

 Boundaries and practical exam judgment

-The nurse should avoid giving legal, tax, insurance coverage, or financial advice outside role.
-For example, the RN can say, "I will connect you with our financial navigator to review assistance options," but should not promise that a drug will be free or tell the patient which insurance plan to buy.
-The nurse can provide employer paperwork to the appropriate clinician or office process, but should not independently certify disability beyond scope.
+The nurse avoids giving legal, tax, insurance-coverage, or financial advice outside the nursing role.
+The RN can say, "I will connect you with our financial navigator to review assistance options," but should not promise a drug will be free or recommend which insurance plan to buy.
+The nurse routes employer or disability paperwork to the appropriate clinician or office process rather than independently certifying disability.

 Exam judgment points